 Part of the family

-And as for the doubters: hard-up husband was a total convert, even getting up at dawn to photograph the sunrise.
-He was particularly smitten with the on board barbeque complete with mirrored lid so you could enjoy the views while cooking (it’s a man-thing) and decided £800 per person for a yacht for a week with a skipper represented excellent value and was well within the budget of an average family such as us.
+As for the doubters: hard-up husband was a total convert, even getting up at dawn to photograph the sunrise.
+He was particularly smitten with the on board barbecue complete with mirrored lid so you could enjoy the views while cooking (it’s a man-thing) and decided £800 per person for a yacht for a week with a skipper represented excellent value and was well within the budget of an average family such as us.

 And as for the “I can’t sleep on a boat” daughter – well, judge for yourself….